F-Barazesh-Morgani/MVPA_TemporalFeatures/README.md

 If you use this repository, please cite our paper:

-> Fatemeh Barazesh, *Using temporal features to improve accuracy in Multivariate Pattern Analysis (MVPA) of M/EEG data*, 2025.
+> F. Barazesh Morgani et al., Using Temporal Features to Improve Accuracy in Multivariate Pattern Analysis (MVPA) of M/EEG Data, 2025.